 Intro to Coral Restoration

-You will be a coral restoration marine biologist for 3 days!
-In this course, you will learn about what a coral is, and their importance to the marine eco-system.
-Coral reef cover only 1% of the ocean surface, but 25% of all marine life depend on them.
-You will dive into the fascinating world of corals, learn about their biology and learn to about hard vs soft corals and the different colony shapes.
+Be a coral restoration marine biologist for 3 days!
+In this course, you will dive into the fascinating world of corals, learn about their biology, coral types and shapes and the threats that corals face today.
 We will cover 15 different coral genera.
-You will learn more about the delicate process of coral reproduction and gain insight into the fundamentals of coral farming.
-We’ll also review the pressing threats facing coral reefs today, equipping you with the knowledge needed to become a proactive guardian of these vital ecosystems.
-Each classroom section will be reinforced with dive sessions so you can practice your newfoudn knowledge by spotting the corals on the reefs of Bali.
+You will learn more about the delicate process of coral reproduction and gain insight into the fundamentals of coral restoration.
+Each classroom section will be reinforced with dive sessions so you can practice your new found knowledge by spotting the corals on the reefs of Bali.
 Finally, you will visit one of our coral nurseries to harvest a coral fragment and plant your own coral to leave a lasting mark on the reef.
+You will leave this course having a greater appreciation of the pressing threats facing coral reefs today and how to restore them, equipping you with the knowledge needed to become a proactive guardian of these vital ecosystems.

 *All proceeds will go towards funding coral restoration with Ocean Gardener and supporting the local community through the income earned by the local guide.